n3s0/ubuntu-update-playbook/README.md

 ## Summary
 ---

-Simple Ansible script for updating Ubuntu Servers.
+Simple Ansible playbook for updating Ubuntu Servers.
 But, this will probably work on Ubuntu Desktop as well.

 The objective of this playbook is to have the capability to update multiple